Mining Hydrogeology

 Description

-This comprehensive course is designed for geologists, environmental scientists and managers, engineers, and regulators who need to understand and manage groundwater systems across the mining lifecycle.
+This comprehensive 3-day course is designed for geologists, hydrogeologists, environmental scientists and managers, engineers, and regulators who need to understand and manage water-related risks and opportunities across the mining lifecycle.

 Whether you're working on the ground or overseeing policy and compliance, this course will give you the tools to make informed, sustainable decisions in mining water management.